Apps requiring any permissions in the medium- or high-sensitivity permissions will need to go through the security review process.

 The Security RFI process is designed to evaluate your organization's maturity in regards to security processes and controls.
 Your Workplace contact will send you the RFI questionnaire and ask you to complete it and provide any documentation (e.g., processes, 3rd party attestations) that support your responses.
 Upon submission, our team will evaluate your responses and ask you follow-up questions if necessary.
 This process is repeated annually for organizations that offer apps having mid- and high-sensitivity permissions on Workplace.

-External certifications such as SOC2 Type II, ISO 27001 and similar are strong signals that your organization has mature security practices.
-Be aware that these obtaining one of these assessments can take 6-12 months if you do not already have such a certification.
+It is very unlikely that a company will pass the security RFI without external certifications such as SOC2 Type II, ISO 27001 or similar.
+Be aware that obtaining one of these assessments can take 6-12 months if you do not already have such a certification.